 After serving on the AMA Council on Medical Service, Harmon was elected to the AMA Board of Trustees in 2013, becoming board chair in 2017-2018.
 A longtime member of the South Carolina Medical Association, Harmon has served as president and board chair of that organization, as well.

 On receiving his Air Force commission in 1973, Harmon attended medical school as part of the Air Force Health Professions Scholarship Program, earning his medical degree from the MUSC College of Medicine in 1977.
-He completed his residency at Eglin Air Force in Florida.
+He completed his residency at Eglin Air Force Base in Florida.
 After several assignments as flight surgeon and commander, Harmon transferred to the South Carolina Air National Guard and, in 2003, was named Air National Guard assistant to the surgeon general of the U.S. Air Force, Bolling Air Force Base, Washington, D.C.

 Harmon received numerous awards and decorations during a decades-long military career that spanned Operations Desert Shield and Desert Storm, Operation Enduring Freedom, and Operation Iraqi Freedom, eventually retiring with the rank of major general.

 "Family physicians should be proud that Dr. Harmon will be AMA president," Heinemann observed.
 "He joins an extensive list of distinguished family physician leaders at the AMA."